SkyDocs/speaker-identification/README.md

 To use the Speaker Identification from scratch, you will be needing a data set.
 For the testing version of our model we trained on the *Speaker recognition dataset* from [kaggle](https://www.kaggle.com/kongaevans/speaker-recognition-dataset). <br>

+Install the requirements by running

+`pip install -r requirements.txt` or `pip3 install -r requirements.txt`

+And train the neural net by running the the `speaker-identification.ipynb` file or run

+`python speaker_identification.py` or `python3 speaker_identification.py`

 After training, save the generated `model.h5` locally in the root folder, the repo.
 And run

 `python predict.py` or `python3 predict.py`